DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 - Brief: The comic book series is a hit!
 You're doing good.
 By the way there's a popular rock band out there who's trying to make a concept album that'll shake the charts.
 They'd do it themselves but management's concerned they're too busy having fun to actually get any work done.
 Corporate-made bands, am I right?
 Anyway we're short on staff this time- Oh don't worry, this usually happens at this time of the year.
 The HR Rep will give you the run-down on incorporating Meta cards into your spread.
 She's not necessarily an expert on content writing but she knows a thing or two.
 Get us 8 tracks worth of content at 4 lines for each track by today.
 Good luck!
 Oh also, don't do anything stupid; she's a stickler for the rules *groan*.
 - Liason: The HR Rep
 - Time limit: 3.5 min real time or 1/2 in-game work session
-- Line-word limit: Up to 13 words/line, 416 words total
+- Word limit: Up to 13 words/line, 416 words total
 - Promotion: None
   - Perk: Opportunity to use previous level's perk.